steve600/KodiJsonRpcSample/README.md

 * JSON specific details
 * ...

 It only shows the simplest form of communication.
-To successfully run the sample you need a running Kodi instance is required.
-To access Kodi's JSON-RPC API by sending JSON-RPC requests embedded in HTTP POST requests use the following URL:
+To successfully run the sample a running Kodi instance is required.
+To access Kodi's JSON-RPC API by sending JSON-RPC requests embedded in HTTP POST use the following URL:

 http://{your-ip}:{your-port}/jsonrpc